rackerlabs/docs-offerings/docs/api-reference/methods/get-currency.rst

 .. code::

-    GET /currencies
+    GET /v2/currencies

 Gets information on supported monetary currencies.

-This operation returns a list of supported monetary currencies.
+This operation retrieves a list of supported monetary currencies.

 Request
 -------